-U.S. Surgeon General Jerome Adams, M.D., M.P.H., delivered an advisory in August this year on the health risks related to marijuana use in adolescence and during pregnancy.
+U.S. Surgeon General Jerome Adams, M.D., M.P.H., delivered an advisory on the health risks related to marijuana use in adolescence and during pregnancy.

 He urged physicians and health care professionals to educate the youth and pregnant women about the potential dangers of marijuana on the developing brains of infants and adolescents.